james-see/rust-examples/README.md

 ### tcp_server

 Starts a local server on port 9123.

-You can quickly netcat a message to it and it should respond back like this: `echo 1 | netcat localhost 9123`
+You can quickly netcat a message to it and it should respond back like this:

+`echo 1 | netcat localhost 9123`

+### more coming soon